krizkontrolz/Home-Assistant-nextion_handler/widget_ui/README.md

 <details>
   <summary>1️⃣ Fill and flash the ESPHome YAML template:</summary>

-  * Download the template `ESPHome_Nextion_Handler_template.yaml` configuration file and fill in your details from your backup configuration into the `substitutions:` section at the top of the file.
+  * Download the template `ESPHome_Nextion_Handler_template.yaml` configuration file, paste the template into your original (backed up) configuration, fill in your details from your backup configuration into the `substitutions:` section at the top of the file (and then delete all the old YAML).
 (Leaving `ha_prefix: nsp1` will make the automation template easier later on.)
+  * set a simple path an filename for the `tft_url` where you will place the TFT file in step 3️⃣ for uploading to the Nextion display (read the annotation in the template for how to match the URL with the path on your Home Assistant device).
   * Validate the file before installing it to the NSPanel (from the ESPHome addon page in Home Assistant).
   * Once the ESPHome installation is complete, check the NSPanel device page in HA to make sure the entities are showing up properly.
 If you changed `ha_prefix: nsp1` (above), you will later need to get the enitity_ids for `Trigger`, `HA Act`, `HA Set1 & 2` (from the device page), and `ESPHome: nsp1_send_command` (from `Developer Tools | SERVICES`).
 And you will use the `TFT upload button` to flash the Nextion TFT UI file.
  (_If this is the first time using your NSPanel with ESPHome, there are some lines near the top of the YAML file, marked with `#! *** FIX ***...` that you will need to uncomment **once** to switch the panel from the special 'reparse' mode it uses for the original firmware to allow it work with ESPHome.
 Comment those lines out again the next time you reflash your configuration - they only need to run once._)